dbarton8406/Back-end-API/README.md

 **Params**

-`treasurer_id` The id of the person whos name is on the bill `integer` and it will return an array of hashes
+`treasurer_id:` The id of the person whos name is on the bill `integer` and it will return an array of hashes
 ```
 [
   {